 Tip: When I whip out my spray paint I like to set up an assembly line of whatever I plan to paint.
 In this case, I had a 1/2 dozen glass jars ready to paint.

-In the past I always spray painted the exterior of the jar in case I wanted to serve snacks or nibbles.
-And, until this project I never even thought about spraying the inside of a glass jar.
+n the past, I spray-painted the exterior of the jar in case I wanted to serve snacks or nibbles.

-But on a whim I decided to go crazy and spray the inside of the glass jar.
+But on a crafter’s whim, I decided to go crazy and spray the inside of the glass jar.

 You guys!
-It was life changing for this jar.
+It took a simple repurposed jar up a level.
 Spraying the inside of the jar was night and day from the previous jars I sprayed on the exterior.

 The only issue is if you plan to use your repurposed painted glass jars for food.
 I don’t like the idea of my M&M’s next to spray paint.